Skip to main content

 // This method is called when a label is detected - we return null since we're only adding AR elements to specific fields, not the entire label

-public View ViewForCapturedLabel(
+public View?
+ViewForCapturedLabel(

 LabelCaptureAdvancedOverlay overlay,